atweiden/crane/README.md

 ## Description

-Crane aims to be for Perl 6 containers what [JSON Pointer](http://tools.ietf.org/html/rfc6901) and [JSON Patch](http://tools.ietf.org/html/rfc6902) are for JSON.
+Crane aims to be for Raku containers what [JSON Pointer](http://tools.ietf.org/html/rfc6901) and [JSON Patch](http://tools.ietf.org/html/rfc6902) are for JSON.